code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 ---
-title: "Spring WS - HTTPS Client Server Example"
+title: "Spring WS - HTTPS Client-Server Example"
 permalink: /2017/04/spring-ws-https-client-server-example.html
-excerpt: "A detailed step-by-step tutorial on how setup HTTPS on client and server side using Spring-WS and Spring Boot."
+excerpt: "A detailed step-by-step tutorial on how to setup HTTPS on client and server side using Spring-WS and Spring Boot."
 date: 2017-04-30
 modified: 2017-04-30
 header: